chrispaynter/architecture/Microservices/Singe Source of Truth.md

 # Single Source of Truth

+## Resources

+- The Truth About Your Source of Truth

 - We often try to keep data (i.e our Domain entities) owned and available from a single source of truth.
   - Common wisdom has it that every domain entity in our enterprise should live in exactly one centralized location.
   - If you want to fetch an instance of that entity, you go to that location.